1 Sep 2020 admin

-Onward 18th March, the Nepal government has banned the gathering of more than 25 peoples in public places.
+Onward the 18th of March, the Nepal government has banned the gathering of more than 25 people in public places.

-All the international flights have stopped form 22nd March and all the long route vehicular movements have closed from 23rd March.
+All the international flights have stopped from 22nd March and all the long route vehicular movements have closed from 23rd March.

 Ministry of Culture Tourism and Civil Aviation (MOCTCA) has suspended the Visit Nepal 2020 campaign on 22 March.
 The motto of this great campaign was to attract more than two million tourists to visit Nepal by the end of this year.

-Also, the national assembly and house of representative meetings were closed.
+Also, the national assembly and house of Representatives meetings were closed.

 During the early stages of lockdown, Nepal has faced a scarcity of face masks, sanitizers as people were hurried to buy them.
 Which later on invited black marketing on those materials.
 Also, Nepal’s Pharmaceutical industry faced the possible scarcity of essential medicines and raw materials as India restricted the export of 26 raw materials.
 But, later on, India showed a helping hand and agreed to export essential materials.